 Our 2018 share incentive plan authorized the grant of options to purchase shares and restricted shares unites to officers, employees, directors and consultants of the company and its subsidiaries.
-Awards granted under the plan to participants in various jurisdictions may be subject to specific terms and conditions for such grants as may be approved by our board from time to time.
+Awards granted under the plan to participants in various jurisdictions may be subject to specific terms and conditions for such grants as may be approved by our board from time to time

-Each option granted under the Plan is exercisable for a period of ten years from the date of the grant of the option or the expiration dates of the option plan.
+Each option granted under the plan is exercisable for a period of ten years from the date of the grant of the option or the expiration dates of the option plan.
 The options primarily vest gradually over four years of employment.

-During 2018, 60,857 options were granted under the plan and no options were exercised.
-At December 31, 2018, options to purchase 60,857 ordinary shares were outstanding under the plan, exercisable at an average exercise price of \$4.17 per share.
+During 2019, 62,662 options were granted (including an adjustment to options previously granted, to reflect the dilutive effect of the rights offering) under the plan and no options were exercised.
+As of December 31, 2019, options to purchase 123,519 ordinary shares were outstanding under the plan, exercisable at an average exercise price of \$4.65 per share.